General travel information

 Between April and end October, the Holy Isle Ferry usually runs daily trips for day visitors, as well as bringing on guests.
 Usually, the 15.20 sailing from Ardrossan Harbour is the latest you can catch in order to get through to the Holy Isle in one day.

-Please do not book your travel until we have contacted you to confirm the times of the Holy Isle Ferry crossings specific to your travel dates..
+Please do not book your travel until you have received your confirmation email, detailing the crossing times of the Holy Isle Ferry for your specific dates.

 The Holy Isle Ferry is operated by Lamlash Cruises, which is a separate company from us.